openflighthpc/concertim-ansible-playbook/ansible/README.md

 * An Ubuntu 22.04 (jammy) or 20.04 (focal) machine that will become the MIA machine.
 * Root access on that Ubuntu machine.
+* The Ubuntu machine needs to be configured to not use "Predictable Network Interface Names".
+That is to use `ethX` naming instead of `enpXsY` style naming.

+This repo ships with an ansible playbook that can be used to configure the machine to use `ethX` style network names.

 ## Overview